Managing Voluntary Resignations in SMEs

 Verbal or Heat-of-the-Moment Resignations

-Employees may resign verbally during an argument or while upset or under pressure.
+Employees may resign verbally during an argument or whilst experiencing stress, frustration or emotional upset.
 Accepting these resignations immediately can be risky.

-• Allow the employee time to consider their decision;
+• Give the employee an opportunity to reconsider their decision;

-• Acknowledge that no action will be taken until written confirmation has been received.
+• Confirm that no action will be taken until their intentions are clear.

 Genuine Resignations